mylifebyai/mlbai/docs/LANDING-PAGE-BRIEF.md

 - Built around the idea that **failure is data**, not a dead end.

 **Layout & visuals**
-- Section begins with a full-width image above the heading:
+- Section heading appears first, followed by a medium-height image directly under it:
   - Photo: beach at sunset, warm orange light, a single person running along the shoreline, footprints in the sand.
   - Caption text (overlay in the bottom-left): “Built for people who keep restarting.
 One more evening on the beach.
 One more chance to rebuild differently—with AI keeping you company in every step.”
-- Below the image:
+- Under the image:
-  - Heading: `What is “My Life, By AI”?`
   - Blockquote and 3 bullets as above.

 ---